anseee/TIL/English/Diary.md

 #### 2016.
 08. 09
    * I woke up early.
 I have a success.
 Luckily, My eyes was opened by bright light.
 I ate breakfast for so long. i'm frequently don't eat it in the morning until yesterday. anyway, today is perfect day. and now i'm very tired and drowzy.
 I want to study that i want, however My eyes want to close.
 Now i don't want to think anything.
 I just want to stop it.
 Today i really hated to write diary.
 I had refrain my think.
 I written it. i won myself.

+#### 2016.
+08. 10
+   * Today.
+I woke up 8 a.m and drunk mixed beverage.
+I get out in my home and went to the bus stop.
+I'm accustomed to walking street in front of my house.
+For Reason that I said, I will move other house About two months later.
+I will miss there. i worked always in the office.
+Today is updating day of app that i make. so I made ipa file and uploaded in the app store. and presented it